brendon/positioning/README.md

 # A scope need not be a belongs_to relationship; it can be any column in the database table.
 positioned on: :type

-# Finally, you can have more complex scopes defined as an array of relationships or columns.
+# Finally, you can have more complex scopes defined as an array of relationships and/or
+# columns.
 belongs_to :list
 belongs_to :category
 positioned on: [:list, :category, :enabled]
 ```

-### Manipulating Positining
+### Manipulating Positioning

 The tools for manipulating the position of records in your list have been kept intentionally terse.
 Priority has also been given to minimal pollution of the model namespace.
 Only two class methods are defined on all models (`positioning_columns` and `positioned`), and two instance methods are defined on models that call `positioned`:

 #### Accessing Relative List Items

 The two instance methods that we add are for finding the prior and subsequent items relative to the current item in the list.
-These methods are named after the database column used to track positioning by default the methods are named `prior_position` and `subsequent_position`.
+These methods are named after the database column used to track positioning.
+By default the methods are named `prior_position` and `subsequent_position`.
 In the example above where we used the column `category_position` then the methods would be named `prior_category_position` and `subsequent_category_position`.

 #### Assigning Positions